 3. Threats to online security

-4. The loss of market share post Jeff Bezos period
+4. Loss of market share after Jeff Bezos

-1. Amazon has a solid presence in many emerging economies.
-The company has entered China more than a decade ago in 2014 and the markets of Brazil and India were entered in 2012 and 2013 respectively.in currently offers more choice than any other e-commerce site in India – with more than 20 million products offered from more than 21,000 sellers.
+Amazon has an increasingly solid presence in many emerging economies as well.
+The company has entered China more than a decade ago and the markets of Brazil and India were entered in 2012 and 2013 respectively.
 Strong presence in emerging economies is an advantage that can make an immense contribution to long-term growth prospects of the company.

 Singh, S. (2013) “Can Amazon, world’s largest online retailer, crack an emerging market?”
 The Economic Times, Available at: http://articles.economictimes.indiatimes.com/2013-09-26/news/42426794_1_amazon-india-south-india-retailer